nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/setting-up-a-network/set-up-a-private-network.md

 Network Name: Specify a name to identify the network.

-Shared: Share the network with other projects.
-Non admin users are not allowed to set shared option and not even visible to them.

 Admin State: The state to start the network in.

 Create Subnet: Select this check box to create a subnet